 Clients can register for lessons up to six hours per day in a variety of configurations, mostly as private lessons or as "Quatorial" or group lessons.
 Private tutoring is recommended for clients wanting to work with very specialized business vocabulary (e.g., in banking and finance).
 However, the "Global Professional Quatorial Syllabus" brings together learners who wish to concentrate on learning English for the workforce with learners who have a more academic orientation.
-This syllabus ensures that all learners master the basics of the practical and necessary language of meetings, commerce, and negotiation, as well as the Computer equipment wider variety of vocabulary and digital voice and grammatical structures recorders are used for taught in academic preparimproving pronunciation ation classes.
-Requiring the and oral delivery aca-demically oriented clients in the classroom. to know how to participate in meetings, handle complaints, and negotiate terms greatly and skills in English.
+This syllabus ensures that all learners master the basics of the practical and necessary language of meetings, commerce, and negotiation, as well as the wider variety of vocabulary and grammatical structures taught in academic preparation classes.
+Requiring the aca-demically oriented clients to know how to participate in meetings, handle complaints, and negotiate terms greatly enriches their experience and skills in English.
 Requiring businessoriented learners to interact with a wider variety of topics also increases their ability to talk about the world around them in a more sophisticated way.